widberg/usercall.hpp/README.md

 **NEVER** call a `__usercall/__userpurge` function with the standard C++ function call syntax.
 You **MUST** use a trampoline or an inline assembly block to call these functions from C++ if you don't want a mess of runtime corruption errors. `__usercall/__userpurge` functions can safely be passed to Detours.
 You only need to generate a trampoline for `__usercall/__userpurge` functions that you intend to call from C++.

 One annoying bug is if an argument's type is not exactly one identifier then `usercall.hpp` trips over itself until the preprocessor puts it out of its misery.
 A work around to this is to use the `using` or `typedef` keywords to make a single identifier type.
 Ex. `unsigned int arg` does not work but `using arg_type_t = unsigned int;` and `arg_type_t arg` works.
-This issue extends to pointer types.
+This issue extends to pointer types, i.e. ‘void*‘ will not work but ‘LPVOID‘ will.
+This issue is not present for function return types.
 I am working to find a solution to this.

 This library will destroy the line number accuracy in error messages.
 This is due to a combination of bugs in MSVC; I cannot fix this.
 To minimize the effect of this "feature" I recommend testing your `__usercall/__userpurge` functions in their own individual files before merging them all into one file to minimize the guesswork of which function is causing the error.

-Defining two different `__usercall/__userpurge` functions with the same name is undefined behavior.
+Defining two different `__usercall/__userpurge` functions with the same name but different arguments is undefined behavior.
 In most cases it will work but I recommend making separate functions rather than overloading one name.

 Consider any identifier starting with `_USERCALL_INTERNAL_` or `_usercall_internal_` to be reserved.